anup-khanal-reisys/idle-user-logout/readme.txt

 = How do I change the idle time period? =

 Go and configure the time period whatever you like from your admin end general settings page.
-It's in minutes, so 2000 is equal to 2 minute of idle time.
+It's in milliseconds, so 2 seconds is equal to 2000 ms of idle time.

 == Screenshots ==